6 reasons to read 101 Ways To Win An Election

 2. Readers like it

-It’s still selling, seven years on from the first edition, with an average four-star rating on Goodreads and five stars on Amazon.
+It’s still selling, nearly a decade on from the first edition, with an average four-star rating on Goodreads and five stars on Amazon.
+That’s why it’s now into a third edition, including a completely new section on political campaign strategy.

 3. Your opponent might read it